 Late homework will generally not be graded or counted for credit.
-In lieu of excused homework, I drop the lowest homework grade and the lowest group work grade.
+In lieu of excused homework, I will drop the lowest homework grade.

 Missed exams will be excused only when circumstances unavoidably prevent you from taking the exam, such as a medical or family emergency.
 All excuses must be documented, to be approved by the Dean of Students.
 Accommodation is at my discretion and may take the form of a make-up or by having the final exam replace that component of your grade.
 Please let me know as soon as possible if you are unable to attend an exam.